bigbases/C4_Analysis/README.md

 Research project for detecting and analyzing political bias in large language models using C4 web dataset.

+## Publication
+Paper Title: From Data to Model in Bias: A Statistical Analysis of Political Bias in the C4 Corpus and Its Impact on LLMs

+Authors: Jaebeom You, Jaewon Lee, Sehun Lee, Hyuk-Yoon Kwon

+Conference: Proceedings of the 19th ACM International Conference on Web Search and Data Mining

+Year: 2026

+DOI: ---

+Published: February 22--26, 2026

+Link: ---

 ## Project Structure

 - **`Bias_detection/`** - Statistical bias detection and analysis tools